-We work under an Information Security Management System whose scope not only affects the use of assets, but it is also extended to all the people and third parties in the knowledge and fulfilment of these structured guidelines in accordance with the ISO/IEC 27001:2013 standards.
+We work under an Information Security Management System whose scope not only affects the use of assets but is also extended to all the people and third parties in the knowledge and fulfillment of these structured guidelines in accordance with the ISO/IEC 27001:2013 standards.
 Both the Policy and the Information Security Guidelines are in line with GDPR 2016/679 on Personal Data Protection and the current legislation ensuring compliance with it.

-This security guidelines regulates the following areas of the organization:
+These security guidelines regulate the following areas of the organization:

-- Access to the facilities Where the access rules are governed with a special emphasis on access to secure areas and access regulation for people from outside of the organisation.
+- Access to the facilities Where the access rules are governed with a special emphasis on access to secure areas and access regulation for people from outside of the organization.

-- Use of assets LUCIENT’s personnel undertakes to protect and maintain the systems provided by the organisation in order to perform their duties and tasks, and to use them appropriately.
+- Use of assets LUCIENT’s personnel undertakes to protect and maintain the systems provided by the organization in order to perform their duties and tasks and to use them appropriately.
 In this sense there are policies of action and configurations are applied that are aimed at protecting the information contained on those devices.

-- Use of the internet Special attention is paid to the regulation of the use of the internet, email, and cloud storage for professional uses with the aim of minimising the risks that could be caused by an unregulated use of said tools.
+- Use of the internet Special attention is paid to the regulation of the use of the internet, email, and cloud storage for professional uses with the aim of minimizing the risks that could be caused by the unregulated use of said tools.

-- Business continuity All the measures implemented for the availability and continuity of the business online with the requirements of the ISO certified standards in the organisation.
+- Business continuity All the measures implemented for the availability and continuity of the business online with the requirements of the ISO certified standards in the organization.

 VII.
 Your rights and options